Saxagliptin and dapagliflozin (Oral)

 Pharmacologic Class: Dipeptidyl Peptidase IV Inhibitor

-Saxagliptin and dapagliflozin combination is used with diet and exercise to treat high blood sugar (glucose) levels in patients with type 2 diabetes.
+Saxagliptin and dapagliflozin combination is used together with proper diet and exercise to treat type 2 diabetes.
 Saxagliptin helps to control blood sugar levels by making the pancreas gland release more insulin.
 It also signals the liver to stop producing sugar when there is too much sugar in the blood.
 Dapagliflozin works in the kidneys to prevent absorption of glucose (blood sugar).
-This helps lower the blood sugar level. saxagliptin and dapagliflozin does not help patients who have insulin-dependent or type 1 diabetes.
+This helps lower the blood sugar level.
+Saxagliptin and dapagliflozin does not help patients who have insulin-dependent or type 1 diabetes.
+Type 1 diabetic patients must use insulin injections.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For saxagliptin and dapagliflozin, the following should be considered: